Protect-Democracy/openomb/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other issue 🤷🏿‍♀️
 about: Use this template for other issues.
-title: "🤷🏿‍♀️ <replace with a helpful title>"
+title: '🤷🏿‍♀️ <replace with a helpful title>'
 labels:
 ---